-awards, which would have been paid from the Judgment Fund rather than the agency's appropriation, in FY 2022.
+awards, which would have been paid from the Judgment Fund rather than the agency's appropriation, in FY 2023.

 (3) 5 U.S.C. § 504: Very few EAJA awards fall under this provision, which authorizes the award of attorney's fees in adversary adjudications (those subject to the Administrative Procedure Act's formal-hearing provisions).
-Only five agencies reported any EAJA awards under this provision during FY 2022 (the Department of Agriculture, the Department of Defense, the Department of Health and Human Services, the Department of Transportation, and the Department of Veterans Affairs), and these awards accounted for just 10 of the 18,341 total EAJA awards.
+Only two agencies reported any EAJA awards under this provision during FY 2023 (the Department of Agriculture and the Department of Health and Human Services), and these awards accounted for just seven of the 15,762 total EAJA awards.

-&lt;sup>7 5 U.S.C. § 504; see also id. §§ 554, 556-557 (formal hearing provisions of the Administrative Procedure Act); LAMPE, supra note 5, at 1.
+5 U.S.C. § 504; see also id. §§ 554, 556-557 (formal hearing provisions of the Administrative Procedure Act); LAMPE, supra note 5, at 1.